Last Updated on

-For women, these toxins can disrupt the menstrual cycle or sex hormone production and reduce fertility, while men may have low hormone levels, a lower sex drive, a reduction in the number of sperm or semen amount, or even erectile dysfunction.
+For women, these toxins can disrupt the menstrual cycle or sex hormone production and reduce fertility, while men may have low hormone levels, a lower sex drive, a reduction of sperm or semen amount, or even erectile dysfunction.

 8. Excessive Exercise

 Even if your weight is just right, exercising too hard or for too long can affect your chances of conception.
 A 2012 study found that women with a BMI under 25 who exercised vigorously for more than five hours a week had a harder time getting pregnant.

 That doesn’t mean you need to give up your exercise completely though.

 The experts suggest that regular, moderate exercise slightly increased fertility for all women, whether they were normal in weight, overweight or obese.

 Disorders including PCOS as discussed in health issues above, hypothalamic dysfunction, premature ovarian insufficiency, and excess prolactin are all factors that contribute to infertility.

 PCOS (Polycystic Ovary Syndrome, also known as Stein-Leventhal Syndrome) is the leading cause of infertility in woman.
 You can experience ovulation disruption, insulin resistance, weight gain, awkward hair growth, and even acne.

 The Royal College of Obstetricians and Gynaecologists, Guidance Information – revised in 2009 a great pdf you can download here called Polycystic Ovary Syndrome: What it Means for Your Long-Term Health.

 Also, you can download the Long-term consequences of polycystic ovary syndrome 404 revised 2007.